For more information please contact:

 Please leave your apartment keys and access cards in the apartment when you leave.

 All apartments are pre-wired for Comcast cable television service.
-Simply contact Demetri Tzovolos at 732-558-2240 to order your service.
+Simply contact Anthony Caira at 732-496-1122 to order your service.
 Please note that we do not permit cable internet service in the apartments.

-Please be sure to disconnect your service and return the cable equipment (via UPS or FedEx) prior to your departure from IAS housing.
-The cable company will continue to charge you if you do not disconnect the service.
+Please be sure to disconnect your service and return the cable equipment prior to your departure from IAS housing.
+We suggest you return the equipment to the UPS Store on Nassau Street, or at the Princeton Shopping Center.
+Both locations will accept the equipment return at no charge to you, give you a receipt, and Comcast will pay the return shipping charges.
+The cable company will continue to charge you if you do not disconnect the service and return the equipment.

 Please note that we do not provide televisions.